PaddlePaddle/Paddle/doc/v2/faq/index_en.rst

 FAQ
 ====

 This document provides frequently asked questions of PaddlePaddle.
-If your questions are not here, please go to `PaddlePaddle Community<https://github.com/PaddlePaddle/Paddle/issues>`_, to find answers or open an `issue<https://github.com/PaddlePaddle/Paddle/issues/new>`_ , we will reply in time.
+If your questions are not here, please go to `PaddlePaddle Community <https://github.com/PaddlePaddle/Paddle/issues>`_ , to find answers or open an `issue <https://github.com/PaddlePaddle/Paddle/issues/new>`_  , we will reply in time.

 ..  toctree::
   :maxdepth: 1